-DES MOINES, Iowa (November 9, 2010) The International Association for Food Protection is now accepting abstracts for IAFP 2011 to be held in Milwaukee, Wisconsin July 31-August 3, 2011.
-The deadline for submissions is January 19, 2011.
+DES MOINES, Iowa - The International Association for Food Protection is now accepting abstracts for IAFP 2014 to be held in Indianapolis, Indiana, August 3–6, 2014.
+The deadline for submissions is Tuesday, January 21, 2014.
 IAFP accepts abstracts online.
-Call for Abstracts (Submission Form, General Information and Instructions), Policy for Commercialism and information on the Developing Scientist Awards Competition are available at: www.foodprotection.org.
+Call for Abstracts (Submission Form, General Information and Instructions), Policy for Commercialism and information for both the Developing Scientist Awards Competition and the Undergraduate Student Awards Competition are available at: www.foodprotection.org.

-With a reputation for quality content, the IAFP Annual Meeting features over 550 technical, poster, and symposia presentations, detailing current information on a variety of topics relating to food safety.
+With a reputation for quality content, the IAFP Annual Meeting features more than 800 technical, poster and symposia presentations detailing current information on a variety of topics relating to food safety.
 The quantity and quality of presentations provide information on the latest methods and technologies available.
-Top industry, academic, and government food safety professionals attend each meeting.
-This broad mix of more than 2,100 attendees includes professionals in quality control, processing operations, regulatory inspections, consulting groups, risk assessment, research and development, microbiological research, plant management, technical services, and HACCP management.
+Top industry, academic and government food safety professionals attend each meeting.
+This broad mix of more than 2,800 attendees representing 50 countries around the world includes professionals in quality control, processing operations, regulatory inspections, consulting groups, risk assessment, research and development, microbiological research, plant management, technical services and HACCP management.

 About International Association for Food Protection